MrSimmo/audio-file-tools/README.md

   tags (again sigh).
 This means that when you play back songs using the song player, they play at different volumes.

+**drumless_demux.py**

+A much improved version of the Drumless demuxer script.
+This version allows the use of the latest and highest quality stem separation models, now rivalling or sometimes beating commercial offerings on SDR/fullness/bleedless.

+Changes are:

+1. Changes the backend stem splitting tool to use python audio separator.
+This allows us to use the most up to date models such as BS-Roformer-SW for much improved quality and speed.

+2. Now allows multiple and hi-res input file types.

+3. Ported it to Python with improved error handling.
+This lays the ground work for a web based demuxer imterface.

+4. Decreased the amount of external tools in favour of python libraries.
+Note - I would shift the replaygain to ffmpeg but ffmpeg isn't as good as rsgain at this point for replaygain work.

+5. Fixes a ffmpeg command error (I was amerging instead of amixing which resulted in muddied outputs)

+6. Added recursive folder support.

+7. Added extra support to output a second (mp3) file which is prepared to load straight into the Roland V71 drum module.

+8. Fixed bugs in the quality settings so that the output now is much higher than before.

 **OLD: (use the much newer python demuxer script!)... remove-drumtrack-using-demucs.sh**

 - This is quite a complicated script.
 It removes the drum track from a folder of FLAC music files using HTDEMUCS.
 But it does